 Check out our Guide to Purchasing a Casket to read more.

-For a cremation in Massachusetts, regulations require that the body be placed in a “suitable container” (M.G.L. c.114, s.
-44A), and this container may be a plywood or strong cardboard box.
+In Massachusetts, regulations require that the body be placed in a “suitable container” (M.G.L. c.114, s.
+44A) for cremation.
+This container may be a plywood or strong cardboard box.
 No casket is legally required for burial, although cemeteries may stipulate their own regulations.

 Cremation requirements & legislation in Massachusetts